eth-educators/eth-docker-docs/website/docs/Support/ipv6.md

 ## Y tho

-As of early 2023:
+As of mid 2024:

 CGNAT is becoming more prevalant, making it harder to make P2P ports available inbound and get good peering.

-Docker support for IPv6 is slowly, ever so slowly, getting better.
+Docker support for IPv6 is better.

 Ethereum clients are starting to add v6 support, which can benefit from testing.